 “I was incredibly surprised and pretty emotional,” said DePew of the tribute video.

 To watch DePew’s induction speech, visit youtube.com/watch?v=q7wdI3SyioU.
 His segment begins at the 1:04 mark.

-“I am incredibly humbled and honored by this distinction and to be in the same conversation and induction class with two incredible former NJCAA student/athletes and current NBA stars,” said DePew.
+“I am incredibly humbled and honored by this distinction and to be in the same conversation and induction class with two incredible former NJCAA student/athletes and current NBA stars,” said DePew when his induction was annouced.
 “A special thank you to the SUNY Sullivan Administration and Board of Trustees over the years, for their unwavering support and letting me move the program in the direction that we wanted it to go to ensure an incredibly positive experience for every student athlete we are able to work with.”